compbiozurich/UZH-BIO392/course-results/2022/Daniel-Breitenmoser/day6-reading-session.md

 ### 5. What are the thresholds in stringency lvl1, lvl2 and lvl12 respectively?

-stringency lvl1: at least one subject and one study included all CNV's and CNVR's\
+stringency lvl1: at least one subject and one study \
-stringency lvl2: at least two subjects and one study for each variant stringency lvl12: at least two subjects and two studies
+stringency lvl2: at least two subjects and one study for each variant \
+stringency lvl12: at least two subjects and two studies \

 ### 6. Which percentage of the genome contributed to CNV in inclusive map and stringent map respectively?